AstralEmperor/TestProject-for-VegaIT/README.md

-# TestProject-for-VegaIT
+# TestProject
-a test project, which was made as a test project for some company
+a project, which was made as a test project for some company